zhilyaev/werf/docs/pages/configuration/introduction.md

 ### Artifact config section

-Artifact config section also defines instructions to build one independent artifact docker image.
-Arifact is a secondary image aimed to isolate a build process and build tools resources (environments, software, data, see [artifacts article for the details]({{ site.baseurl }}/documentation/configuration/stapel_artifact.html)).
-There may be multiple artifact config sections for multiple artifact config sections defined in the same `werf.yaml` config.
+Each artifact configuration section defines instructions for building one individual artifact docker image.
+An artifact is a secondary image aimed to isolate the building process and resources of building tools (environments, software, data, see the [artifacts article for details]({{ site.baseurl }}/documentation/configuration/stapel_artifact.html)).
+The single `werf.yaml` configuration file can have several artifact config sections for defining multiple artifact images.

-Config section with the key `artifact: IMAGE_NAME` is the artifact config section. `artifact` defines short name of the artifact to be referred to from another config sections.
+The artifact config section starts with the key `artifact: IMAGE_NAME`.
+Here, the `artifact` defines the short name of the artifact you can refer to from other parts of the configuration file.
 This name must be unique in a single `werf.yaml` config.

-### Minimal configuration example
+### Minimum configuration example

 ```yaml
 project: my-project